AltaArts/FileIconsMenu--Prism-Plugin/README.md

 You can add the additional plugin search paths in Prism2 settings.
 Go to Settings->Plugins and click the gear icon.
 This opens a dialogue and you may add additional search paths at the bottom.

-Once added, you can either restart Prism2, or select the "Add existing plugin" (plus icon) and navigate to where you saved the ExportToDir folder.
+Once added, you can either restart Prism2, or select the "Add existing plugin" (plus icon) and navigate to where you saved the FileIconsMenu folder.

 ## **Issues / Suggestions**